 I was in the agricultural industry with my dad in the 1970s, but was away from farming until 2007 when I started raising layer chickens with my son as his first real job.

-His hospice nurse made a very casual and life changing comment.
-She said that in thirty years as a hospice nurse she never used to see a Trisomy 18 child.
-Today, even though many of these Trisomy 18 children are aborted, her practice has many Trisomy 18 children.
-She concluded, it must be something in the environment.
+His hospice nurse made a very casual and life-changing comment.
+She said that, in thirty years as a hospice nurse, she never used to see a Trisomy 18 child.
+Today, even though many of these Trisomy 18 children are aborted, her practice has many children with this disease.
+She concluded that it must be something in the environment.

 After his death, I began to pay more attention to the environment, but I didn’t really know where to start.

 The next year, my eldest son Luis and I started the egg business at our new house in Florida.
-Some of our health conscious customers would ask -- are the eggs soy free?
-Are they organic?
+Some of our health-conscious customers would ask, “Are the eggs soy free?
+Are they organic?”
 These questions started waking me up to a larger gamut of health issues.

-The truth is that I’d never put my children in an unsafe car or a house with mold or leaking roof.
-However, when I’d go to the supermarket I’d find the cheapest chicken.
-From reading Omnivores Dilemma and other books, I knew how bad that chicken could be, but I choose to ignore it.
+The truth is that I’d never put my children in an unsafe car, in a house with mold, or under a leaking roof.
+However, when I’d go to the supermarket, I’d find the cheapest chicken.
+From reading Omnivore’s Dilemma and other books, I knew how bad that chicken could be, but I choose to ignore it.
 I wouldn’t buy $10 organic chicken breast if I could find them for $1.50.
 This was wrong.
 I was handing my children what was worse than a stone when they asked for a loaf of bread.

-There was only one way to guarantee good food for my family.
-We had to buy a farm!
+There was only one way to guarantee good food for my family: we had to buy a farm!
 I read over 100 books and made 100 mistakes.
 I am sure I’ll make many more.
-However, every day we figure out a little bit more.
-We are now proud to share what we have built with you!
+Yet, every day we figure out a little bit more.